varletjs/api-farmer/README.md

 }

 export interface ApiModulePayload {
   /**
+   * The comment of the API endpoint, including summary, description, URL, and method.
+   */
+  comment: string
+  /**
    * The name of the API function/dispatcher,
    * such as apiGetUsers, apiCreatePost, apiUpdateComment, etc.